UML - Object Diagrams

 Understand object behaviour and their relationship from practical perspective

-How to draw Object Diagram?
+How to Draw an Object Diagram?

 We have already discussed that an object diagram is an instance of a class diagram.
 It implies that an object diagram consists of instances of things used in a class diagram.